inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 If Patrick Henry thought that taxation without representation was bad, he should see how bad it is with representation.
-You can always tell the Christmas season is here when you start getting incredibly dense, tinfoil-and-ribbon- wrapped lumps in the mail.
-Fruitcakes make ideal gifts because the Postal Service has been unable to find a way to damage them.
+You can always tell the Christmas season is here when you start getting incredibly nse, tinfoil-and-ribbon- wrapped lumps in the mail.
+Fruitcakes make ial gifts because the Postal Service has been unable to find a way to damage them.
 They last forever, largely because nobody ever eats them.
 In fact, many smart people save the fruitcakes they receive and send them back to the original givers the next year; some fruitcakes have been passed back